itsmichaelbtw/invoice-builder-app/README.md

-# invoice-builder-app
+# Invoice Builder

-Drag and drop invoice builder for company functions
+A drag and drop interface for building advanced invoices which can be sent to customers or downloaded as a pdf